QROPS – UK Pension Transfers to Canada

 If you a UK pensioner and looking for information on transferring your pension to Canada, you’ve come to the right spot!
 Future Financial Planning Group is an Ottawa based financial planning firm and can facilitate the transfer of your non-government UK pension to a Canadian RRSP.

 A QROPS is a Qualified Recognized Overseas Pension Scheme and the ONLY vehicle for which a UK Pension should be transferred into Canada.
-As of writing this, there are just two companies in Canada that are approved by the UK Government as able to open and maintain QROPS accounts.
-These are IA Clarington and IAG.
-This is a big deal if you already living in Canada or considering moving here and want to access your UK Pension!
+In October 2019, just two companies (IA Clarington and IAG) in Canada were approved by the UK Government as able to open and maintain QROPS accounts.
+A third company, Cidel Alternate Retirement Plan (CARP) was added in January 2020.
+The availability of QROPS’ is of considerable importance if you already living in Canada or if you are considering moving here and want to access your UK Pension!
 Note: A transfer to a ROPS that is not qualified, is an unauthorized payment and may be levied up to a 40% tax charge.

 - Consolidate your investments into your home country